TurboGears/tgwebsite/src/index.rst

  Give It a Try
 ***************

-Try it on `runnable.com`_ or set it up on your machine:
+Try it in your browser using `Runnable`_ or set it up on your machine:

 .. code-block:: bash